contao/docs-archive/api/hooks/setNewPassword.md

 # setNewPassword

 The `setNewPassword` hook is triggered after a new password has been set.
 It passes the user object and the encrypted password as arguments and does not expect a return value.

-It is available from version 2.2.3.
+> **Tag** Available from version 2.2.3.

 ## Parameters

 1. *object* `$objUser`

     Current FrontendUser that changed her password.

 2. *string* `$strPassword`

     The new password (not encrypted!).

 ## Example

 ```php
 <?php